Trends & Challenges on This Growing Segment of Bioprocessing

 Read Brophy’s full interview addressing the opportunities and challenges in cell and gene therapy.

-As trials for these therapies continue to grow, researchers who are developing cell therapies can rely on the competitively solicited E&I VWR, part of Avantor contract to source the products and services needed for cell and gene therapy.
+As trials for these therapies continue to grow, researchers who are developing cell therapies can rely on the competitively solicited E&I Avantor contract to source the products and services needed for cell and gene therapy.

 About the Author

-VWR, part of Avantor is the leading global provider of product and service solutions to laboratory and production customers in the pharmaceutical, biotechnology, industrial, education, government, and healthcare industries.
+As the channel brand of Avantor®, VWR is the leading global provider of product and service solutions to laboratory and production customers in the pharmaceutical, biotechnology, industrial, education, government, and healthcare industries.